 When and where will the Regional Competition take place?

-Regional Competitions will take place from early May to late-June.
-Regional sites will be located throughout the United States (8-10 sites) on pre-determined dates and locations.
+Regional competitions will take place from July to early-September.
 Jr. Home Run Derby Staff will provide Regional Competition information to all Local Competition Champions.

 What happens after the Regional Competition?

-Regional Champions in each age group will receive a trip for two (participant and legal parent/guardian) to MLB All-Star Week for the Jr. Home Run Derby National Finals.
+Regional Champions in each age group will receive a trip for two (participant and legal parent/guardian) to the World Series™ for the Jr. Home Run Derby Finals.

 How do I promote my Local Competition?